 - We will gather and draw understanding from both quantitative and qualitative information.
 We will make use of the value that comes from both small-scale (intensive) and large-scale (extensive) assessment processes.
-This could include questionnaires and surveys, focus groups, anecdotal comments, mystery shopping, reporting mechanisms, demographic information, asking people to share their experiences through written stories or videos. - In our engagement, assessment and evaluation work, and in publicising and promoting our activities, we will use different channels and methods - face to face, online and paper giving full consideration to the principles of environmental sustainability.
+This could include questionnaires and surveys, focus groups, anecdotal comments, mystery shopping, reporting mechanisms, demographic information and asking people to share their experiences through written stories or videos. - In our engagement, assessment and evaluation work and in publicising and promoting our activities, we will use different channels and methods face-to-face, online and paper-based, considering the principles of environmental sustainability.